 Preheat Oven to 375 Degrees.

 Assemble your burgers with lettuce, tomato, and any other condiments you like.
-Add burger to the bun and serve.
+Add burger, add miso candied bacon to the bun, top with other half of bun, and serve.

 Lauren Grier – Modern Comfort Cooking.
 Page Street Publishing 2017.